Finitely presented simple groups and measure equivalence: -Betti numbers of groups acting on buildings

 \begin{thm} Let $\L$ be a Kac-Moody group over $\mathbb{F}_q$ with Weyl group $W$.
 Then $\L$ is finitely generated.
 Moreover: \\ 1.
 The covolume of $\L$ in $G_+ \times G_-$ (diagonally injected) is $W(\frac{1}{q})$, where

 In particular for $q > |I|$, the group $\L$ is a lattice in $G_+ \times G_-$. \\ 2.
 If $W$ is non-affine, irreducible and $\L$ is a lattice in $G_+ \times G_-$, then $\L / Z(\L)$ is simple, where $Z(\L)$ is the center of $\L$. \\ 3.
-If $q \geq 4$ and all the entries of the Coxeter matrix are finite (ie the Weyl group is $2$-spherical), then $\L$ is finitely presented. \end{thm}
+If $q \geq 4$ and all the entries of the Coxeter matrix are finite (i.e. the Weyl group is $2$-spherical), then $\L$ is finitely presented. \end{thm}

 \begin{proof} Assertions 1 and 2 are respectively Proposition 2 and Theorem 20 in \cite{caprace-remy}.
-Assertion 3 is a simplified version of the main corollary in \cite{AM}. \end{proof}
+Assertion 3 is a simplified version of the main corollary in \cite{abramenko-muhlherr}. \end{proof}

 \begin{rem} In what follows we will systematically consider center-free Kac-Moody groups.
 This can always be done without further assumptions on the generalized Cartan matrix by choosing the adjoint root datum, where $\L$ is generated by the $\a_i$'s. \end{rem}